Generic Name: sumatriptan (soo-ma-TRIP-tan)

 Tell your doctor if you have ever had any unusual or allergic reaction to sumatriptan or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of sumatriptan transdermal in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of sumatriptan skin patch in the pediatric population.
 Safety and efficacy have not been established.

-Although appropriate studies on the relationship of age to the effects of sumatriptan transdermal have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
-However, elderly patients are more likely to have age-related heart or kidney problems, which may require caution and an adjustment in the dose for patients receiving sumatriptan. sumatriptan should not be used by elderly patients with severe liver problems.
+Although appropriate studies on the relationship of age to the effects of sumatriptan skin patch have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
+However, elderly patients are more likely to have age-related heart or kidney problems, which may require caution and an adjustment in the dose for patients receiving sumatriptan.
+Sumatriptan should not be used by elderly patients with severe liver problems.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking sumatriptan, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.